 How Does A Lump Sum Payment Affect Your Retirement Calculation?

-Each system defines compensation, or what is included as compensation for retirement purposes, slightly different.
-If, for example, payout of sick and vacation are considered compensation at termination, then that payout will be included in the calculation of your HAC, by replacing lower compensation months with the same number of higher compensation months.
+Each system defines compensation slightly differently.
+If, for example, payout of sick and vacation are considered compensation in your retirement system under Montana law, then those portions of your payout will be included in the calculation of your HAC, by replacing lower compensation months with the same number of higher compensation months based on your salary at the time of retirement.
 For members of PERS hired:

 Contributions you make to a VEBA account at termination are not considered compensation for retirement purposes and will not be included in the calculation of your HAC.